ckcollab/ericcarmichael/content/Transitioning from helpless to helpful.md

 ## Being a newb

 When I was just getting started I vividly remember being helped by `FunkyBob` multiple times...
 I had no idea why he was helping me.
 Maybe now I'm finally starting to understand why he would helped me, but a few years ago I had no clue.
-In fact, I was so clueless I sent the guy $25 to buy himself a pizza for helping me!

-Surely the pizza was a cool way to say "thanks" for all of the help, but that's not the real way to say thanks.
+I've bought pizza/beer for a couple people and such, but that's not the *right* way to give back.

 The real way to say thanks would be to, myself, become able to give back to the community.

-Monetary gain is seeming more and more like an empty pursuit.
-I've never had more money and at the same time I've never felt so... poor.

-By enriching my fellow developer: I'll be the richest man alive.

 ## The transition